flemming-pr/posts/local-development-docker-traefik/readme.md

 ## Setup

 Our first step will be creating a docker network.
 We will call it "web".
+We are creating this network so that different docker-compose stacks can connect to each other.

 ```
 docker network create web